Skip to content

 Authorization & Launch

 Operator-Authorization gates takeoff.
 Post-launch the system operates autonomously in the terminal phase.
-Disengage-Override available to the operator at all times.
+Disengage-Override is available to the operator at all times.

 03